alexhagiopol/cracking-the-coding-interview/README.md

 ### Contributing
 I need help on this project!
 PRs are very welcome.
 Here are some ways you can help:

-1. Solving unsolved problems.
+1. Solving unsolved problems or solving problems in languages other than Python.
 2. Improving existing solutions with better performance or clarity.
-3. Adding more unit tests or refactoring to increase test coverage %.
+3. Adding more unit tests or refactoring to increase the test coverage %.

 ### Completion Progress
 #### Python Solutions: